ls1intum/tum-apply/docs-github/testing/testing-guide.md

 Important scope note:

 - The ArchUnit rules above enforce structure (annotation decision + valid provider mapping), but they do not by themselves prove complete runtime export coverage of JSON content.
+- Runtime verification is covered in `src/test/java/de/tum/cit/aet/core/web/UserDataExportResourceTest.java`, especially `annotatedEntitiesMustHaveRuntimeJsonCoverage`, which checks that `@ExportedUserData` entities are represented in the generated export summary JSON.

 When adding a new entity, always choose one of these two annotations.
 If you mark it as exported, ensure the configured provider exists, implements `UserDataSectionProvider`, and is annotated with `@Component`.